Transgredi/datacleaningproject/CodeBook.md

 Figures for variables in columns 3:88 are mean values of the raw data provided in the train and test data sets.

+For methodology of obtained figures in columns 3:88, please refer to the `features_info.txt` file available with the data sets.

 Definition of **jerk** - body linear acceleration and angular velocity derived in time.

 Column number |Column name | Column content